This page provides frequently asked questions on the unlocking of a locked in account for a non-resident of Canada.

 - Written consent from your spouse or a certification that you do not have a spouse.

-If you are interested in finding out if you qualify, you can find more information on the CRA’s website.
+.
 Make sure you take a look at the criteria that the CRA uses for determining if a person is a non-resident of Canada.
-Read NR73-Determination of Residency Status (Leaving Canada) and Residency Status. - 07/07
+Read NR73-Determination of Residency Status (Leaving Canada)

-Q: I understand that as a non-resident of Canada I can apply to unlock and withdraw all of the money in my locked-in account after living abroad for two years.
+Q3.
+I understand that as a non-resident of Canada I can apply to unlock and withdraw all of the money in my locked-in account after living abroad for two years.
 Can I make this application at any age?
 If I already used the money in the locked-in account to purchase an annuity can I still apply?

-A: If you satisfy the Canada Revenue Agency’s (CRA) requirements for being a non-resident of Canada, you can unlock and withdraw money from your locked-in account(s) at any age.
+A3.
+If you satisfy the Canada Revenue Agency’s (CRA) requirements for being a non-resident of Canada, you can unlock and withdraw money from your locked-in account(s) at any age.
 These rules only apply to money that is held in an Ontario locked-in account when you submit FSCO pension Form 5.
 If you already purchased an annuity with money that was previously in your locked-in account, you will not be able to apply to take money out of your annuity. - 05/10

 FAQs on Rules for Ontario Locked-In Accounts